Bink Video - The Video Codec for Games

 - Bink 2 is built for multi-core.
 By default, it slices the screen in half and decompresses each on a separate core.
 But you can compressing using 3 or 4 slices as well for even more speed on consoles with a lot of cores, or when you are playing high resolution video (like 4K video)!

 - Bink uses as little memory as possible.
 In some cases, up to 16 MB to 120 MB less than other codecs!
 You don't have to worry about a simple video codec hogging all your memory.
-Bink 2 uses the same total amount of memory as Bink 1.
+Bink 2 uses the same total amount of memory as Bink 1 (except when doing GPU-based decoding which does use more memory).

 - Bink runs on every platform.
 You can use the same API and data files on 15 different platforms.